-Swaps are over the counter (OTC) contracts which may be standardized or individually negotiated between purchaser and seller.
-Swaps are made short-term (up to 4 years), medium-term (4-8 years) or long-term (more than 8 years).
-If the swap is in the same currency it is a notional swap.
-If it is in two currencies, usually the principal is exchanged at the beginning and at the end of the swap.
-Interest depends on the terms and conditions of the swap; e.g. fixed interest for the entire duration or variable interest often linked to financial market rates, e.g. EURIBOR.
+Swap transaction are over-the-counter (OTC) contracts which may be standardised or individually negotiated between purchaser and seller.

+- YIELD: Interest payment, either fixed - fixed, floating - floating or fixed - floating. - DURATION: Short-term (up to 4 years), medium-term (4-8 years) long-term (more than 8 years). - PRINCIPAL: If the swap is in the same currency it is a notional swap.
+If it is in two currencies, usually the principal is exchanged at the beginning and at the end of the swap. - INTEREST: Depends on the terms and conditions of the swap; e.g. fixed interest for the entire duration or variable interest often linked to financial market rates (e.g. LIBOR or EURIBOR).